dff1980/SAPDI-2022/README.md

 9. Render the Rancher template

-Chose option 1 - for you own certificate or 2 for self-signed certificate.
+Chose option 1 - for your own certificate or 2 - for self-signed certificate.

-  1. For You Own Certificate.
+  1. For Your Own Certificate.
 ```bash
 export rancher_fqdn=192.168.0.11.sslip.io
 export registry_url=192.168.0.10.sslip.io:5000